Bunkai9448/digipet_PSP/README.md

 This repository contains files to reverse engineering (RE from now on) the files from the "digivice ver. portable psp" ("The game" from now on), and use that to create a patch for translating the game.

-If you only want the patch go to: releases
-Otherwise go on with the readme.
-In addition, you have a step by step in [RE_Guide.md](RE_Guide.md)
+If you only want the patch go to: https://github.com/Bunkai9448/digipet_PSP/releases.
+Otherwise, go on with the readme.
+In addition, you have a step by step of the RE in [RE_Guide.md](RE_Guide.md).

 **Warning**: Some files and/or methods of this project might be only as a proof of concept, hence they lead nowhere further on.
 If you don't know why something is there, it's probably that.